statamic/docs/content/collections/tags/collection.md

 ---
 title: Collection
 is_parent_tag: true
 intro: Entries are grouped into Collections and are fetched and filtered by this tag.
 A Collection could contain blog posts, products, or even a bag full of dad jokes.
-We don't judge and neither does the Collection Tag.
+We don't judge, and neither does the Collection Tag.
 description: Fetches and filters entries in one or more collections.
 stage: 1
 parameters: